Lopburi mall shooting

 On 9 January 2020, a mass shooting and robbery occurred at the Robinson Shopping Centre in the Lopburi province of Thailand.
-The gunman, Prasittichai Khaokaew, used a suppressed semi-automatic pistol to shoot seven people, killing three of them.
-He then stole ฿500,000 worth of gold jewelry before fleeing on a motorcycle.
-Khaokaew was arrested 13 days later on 22 January 2020.
+The gunman, Prasittichai Khaokaew, used a Suppressed 9mm CZ SP-01 semi-automatic pistol to shoot seven people, killing three of them.
+He then stole ฿500,000 worth of gold jewellery before fleeing on a motorcycle.
+Khaokaew was arrested 13 days later on 22 January.
 While in custody, he confessed to committing the robbery and shooting because he was in debt and wanted to make his life more exciting.
 He later pleaded guilty and was sentenced to death.

-Robbery and shooting
+Events

-Khaokaew, wearing a balaclava and armed with a Czech-made CZ SP-01 semi-automatic pistol, entered the Robinson Shopping Centre at 8:44 pm.
+Prasittichai Khaokaew, wearing a balaclava and armed with a Suppressed 9mm CZ SP-01 semi-automatic pistol, entered the Robinson Shopping Centre at 8:44 pm.
 Outside of the Aurora gold shop, he shot Teerachat Nimma, a 33-year-old security guard.
 The guard limped out of the mall and died on a road adjacent to the building.
 He then shot a 2-year-old boy in the head.
 After falling to the ground, the boy's mother carried him to safety, but he later died from his injuries in the hospital.
 Khaokaew then entered the gold shop, where he fatally shot Thidarat Thongthip, a 31-year-old employee, behind the counter.

 Khaokaew proceeded to jump over the counter and stole three trays of gold necklaces worth ฿500,000.
 Before the police arrived, he fled on a red-white Yamaha Fino motorcycle with its license plate removed.
 The Phahon Yothin Highway, where the mall was located, was temporarily closed that night.

-Four others were injured in the shooting, including a couple who were shopping for jewelry with their daughter, and a foreign tourist.
+Four others were injured in the shooting, including a couple who were shopping for jewellery with their daughter, and a foreign tourist.

 Investigation

 The shooting caused outrage throughout Thailand, and there was considerable public pressure to arrest the perpetrator.
 A ฿500,000 reward was offered for information leading to the arrest of the gunman.
 Sensitive information concerning the status of the investigation was leaked to the media by police officers, leading to fears that the perpetrator fled the country before he could be apprehended.

 The police believed the perpetrator had experience using firearms due to his gestures during the shooting.
 Authorities learned that there were 13 guns matching the model of the one used during the shooting in the Sing Buri province.
 One of these guns belonged to the perpetrators father, a former policeman.
 Fingerprints and other DNA belonging to the assailant were also retrieved from the crime scene.
 Additionally, the shooter wore rare and expensive shoes, which were traced back to him.
 One week after the shooting, the perpetrator's wife gave the police a tip after she recognized the gunman's limp and the motorcycle he used.

-After police learned of the shooter's identity, they collected shells from a gun range Khaokaew frequented.
-Some of the shells ballisticly matched those found at the crime scene.
+After police learned of the shooter's identity, they collected shells from a gun range that Khaokaew frequented.
+Some of the shells ballistically matched those found at the crime scene.
 Using this evidence, police obtained a warrant for Khaokaew's arrest on the evening of 21 January 2020.